 Leftover cabbage and the winter made me do this, haha!

-It’s raining pakodas at our home this winter season, and I’m not complaining!
+It’s raining pakodas at our home this winter, and I’m not complaining!
 My husband and I love experimenting with versatile veggies often, and this pakoda is the result of one such experiment.

-Cabbage pakoda is a crunchy on the outside, and soft on the inside, deep-fried snack made with cabbage, red onion, rice flour, gram flour, spices, and cilantro.
-You can include other veggies in this recipe or keep it simple.
-Surely some grated carrots, beets, and spinach would go very well with cabbage.
+Cabbage pakoda is a crunchy, deep-fried snack made with cabbage, red onion, rice flour, gram flour, spices, and cilantro.
+It has a crispy exterior and a soft interior.
+You can add other vegetables like grated carrots, beets, and spinach to enhance the flavor and texture of the pakodas.

 These pakodas are an excellent snack for get-togethers.
-But you can eat them with tomato dal as a whole meal too, which is what we did recently when we got bored of eating rice with dal; the combo tasted delicious!
+However, you can also have them with tomato dal as a complete meal, which is what we did recently when we got tired of having rice with dal.
+The combination tasted delicious!

 Ingredients